-Architectural Building Codes
+ARCHT 10614106 Architectural Building Codes 3 Credits/Units

-Emphasis is placed on the study of the International Building Code and the Uniform Dwelling Code.
-The student will become familiar with using the code and will acquire a general knowledge of codes, standards and federal regulations.
+Emphasis is placed on the study of the commercial building code currently adopted by Wisconsin (International Building Code) and the parameters it places on the design of buildings.
+Learners will become familiar with using the code as a means of protecting the health, safety, and welfare of the public and will acquire a general knowledge of other codes and standards used in the design of commercial and residential architecture.